juanpablomedina-dev/liteflix_code/README.md

 - **`JSDoc`s**: Everything in the project except the react components is formally documented with `JSDoc`s, helping the IntelliSense of editors and therefore be a huge help for development.
 They're highly worth the time.

-- **Comments and Readability**: Aside formal documentation, all code is written to be as readable as possible.
+- **Comments and Readability**: Aside from formal documentation, all code is written to be as readable as possible.
 It's also well commented without being annoying.